dantwining/dantwining.github.io/_articles/work-types-a-worked-example.md

 Do this one.

 # References
-Whilst this is informed by real-world experience, much of that experience overlaps with the thinking expressed in Daniel Jones’s keynote on Anthropic Sympathy, which you can see here:  https://www.youtube.com/watch?v=QWMUYl0BkEI
+Whilst this is informed by real-world experience, much of that experience overlaps with [the thinking expressed in Daniel Jones’s keynote on Anthropic Sympathy](https://www.youtube.com/watch?v=QWMUYl0BkEI), which I encourage you all to watch.